teofilobd/teofilobd.github.io/_drafts/2017-12-27-dynamic-batching-or-gpu-instancing.md

 ![Texture Example]({{site.baseurl}}/_drafts/TextureExample.JPG)

-## Changing mesh with noise

-This last example shows another way of varying your instances.
-In this case, I'm using the instance ID to control the speed of the waves on the sphere surfaces.

 # Conclusion

 GPU instancing is a powerful technique that you could be using in your game.
+You can use your creativity to set different properties per instance in order to give variety to them.
+You could apply a different vertex offset per instance, or use the instance ID as input for some algorithm to be used in the shader, just to cite some examples.

-This was just a simple and brief introduction to it, for more information about the capabilities and limitations of this technique you can check [Unity's documentation](https://docs.unity3d.com/Manual/GPUInstancing.html).
+This was just a simple and brief introduction to GPU instancing, for more information about the capabilities and limitations of this technique you can check [Unity's documentation](https://docs.unity3d.com/Manual/GPUInstancing.html).

+The code use in the examples is available on my github.